 The Officer Restoration Benefit provides a benefit to participating officers that supplements the retirement income provided to the executives.
-Executives participating in the SERP are not eligible.
-Ms. Kipp, Mr. Hasan and Mr. Rodriguez participate in the benefit and those Company contributions under PSE's applicable tax-qualified plan that would otherwise have been earned, if not for IRS limitations, are credited by the Company to an account for each within the Deferred Compensation Plan.
+Executives participating in the SERP are not eligible for this benefit.
+Ms. Kipp, Mr. Hasan and Mr. Smith participate in the benefit and those Company contributions under PSE's applicable tax-qualified plan that would otherwise have been earned, if not for IRS limitations, are credited by the Company to an account for each within the Deferred Compensation Plan.

-2021 Nonqualified Deferred Compensation
+2022 Nonqualified Deferred Compensation

-The following table provides information for each of the Named Executive Officers regarding aggregate executive and Company contributions and aggregate earnings for 2021 and year-end account balances under the Deferred Compensation Plan.
+The following table provides information for each of the Named Executive Officers regarding aggregate executive and Company contributions and aggregate earnings for 2022 and year-end account balances under the Deferred Compensation Plan.